Landscape of the Savoy Alps

 Absolutely!
 The Gâteau de Savoie, light as a feather, and Rissoles (small pear turnovers) are must-tries.
 Discover them in our traditional recipes.

-A dry and mineral white wine like a Roussette de Savoie or an Apremont is ideal for balancing the fat of the cheese.
-More details on Wines and Beverages of Savoie.
+A dry and mineral white wine like a Roussette de Savoie or an Apremont is ideal to balance the fat of the cheese.
+More details on Savoy Wines and Drinks.

 Is Savoyard cuisine suitable for vegetarians?

-Yes, thanks to the central place of cheeses, eggs, and mountain vegetables.
+Yes, thanks to the central role of cheeses, eggs, and mountain vegetables.
 Dishes like croziflette can easily be adapted.
 See our easy recipes.

 It takes a good dose of patience to cut them into regular squares!
 Find our advice in Cooking Tips and Techniques.